Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 Pass Pricing at Angkor Wat

-Tourists filled the legitimate reception hall to obtain non-transferrable entry permits, with web-cam I.D. photos attached.
-The $37 one-day pass limits exploration, but a $62 three-day pass, valid for one week, or the economical $72 seven-day pass, valid for one month, help to avoid “temple fatigue.”
+Tourists filled the legitimate reception hall to obtain non-transferable entry permits, with web-cam I.D. photos attached.
+The one-day pass limits exploration.
+But a three-day pass (valid within a 10-day period) or the seven-day pass (valid within a 30-day period) helps to avoid “temple fatigue.”

 Our weary bones and overloaded brains would soon understand that term, as time constraints required us to climb temples for two consecutive days.